At a Crossroads

-Another crucial outcome of the project has been to highlight the current issue of lobbying in Benin.
+Another crucial outcome of the project has been to highlight the issues of heritage destruction in Benin.
 With people unaware of the importance of Benin’s rich archaeology and history, the landscape is often simply hacked through to build roads and expand settlements.

 Archaeology still being a fairly young discipline in Benin, the Crossroads of Empires research project has helped make others aware of the need for further excavations and the importance of collaborative research within this area.

 Making sense of the long history of Independence.